Bidirectional compression in heterogeneous settings for distributed or federated learning with partial participation: tight convergence guarantees: Experiments

 \textbf{Linear convergence under \emph{null variance at the optimum}.} To highlight the significance of our new condition on the noise, we compare $\sigmstar^2\neq 0$ and $\sigmstar^2= 0$ on \Cref{fig:main_figures_articles1}.
 Saturation is observed in \Cref{fig:LSR_noised}, but if we consider a situation in which $\sigmstar^2= 0$, and where the uniform bound on the gradient's variance \emph{is not null} (as opposed to experiments in \citet{liu_double_2020} who consider batch gradient descent), \emph{a linear convergence rate is observed.} This illustrates that our new condition is sufficient to reach a linear convergence.
 Comparing \Cref{fig:LSR_noised} with \Cref{fig:app:LSR_nonoise} sheds light on the fact that the saturation level (before which double compression is indeed beneficial) is truly proportional to the noise variance \textit{at optimal point} i.e.~$\sigmstar^2$.
 And when $\sigmstar^2 = 0$, bidirectional compression is much more effective than the other methods (see \Cref{fig:app:without_noise} in \Cref{app:exp:leastsquare}).

-\textbf{Heterogeneity and real datasets.} While in \Cref{fig:LSR_noised}, data is i.i.d.~on machines, and \Artemis~is thus not expected to outperform \texttt{Bi-QSGD} (the difference between the two being the memory), in \Cref{fig:real_dataset_PP2,fig:real_dataset_PP1,fig:real_dataset,fig:deterministic_noniid} we use \textbf{non-i.i.d.~data} distributed in an unbalanced manner.
-None of the previous papers on compression directly illustrated the impact of heterogeneity on simple examples, neither compare it with i.i.d.~situations.
+\textbf{Heterogeneity and real datasets.} While in \Cref{fig:LSR_noised}, data is i.i.d.~on machines, and \Artemis~is thus not expected to outperform \texttt{Bi-QSGD} (the difference between the two being the memory), in \Cref{fig:real_dataset_PP2,fig:real_dataset_PP1,fig:real_dataset,fig:deterministic_noniid} we use \textbf{non-i.i.d.~data}.
+None of the previous papers on compression directly illustrated the impact of heterogeneity on simple examples, neither compared it with i.i.d.~situations.

 \textbf{Partial participation.} On \Cref{fig:real_dataset_PP2,fig:real_dataset_PP1} we run experiments with \textit{only half of the devices active} (randomly sampled) at each iteration with the two approaches (\textbf{PP1} and \textbf{PP2}) described in \Cref{sec:extension_partial_participation} in a full gradient regime (same experiments in stochastic regime are given in \Cref{app:subsubsec:PP}).
-This two figures emphasize the failure of the first approach \textbf{PP1} compared to our new algorithm.
+This two figures \textit{emphasize the failure of the first approach} \textbf{PP1} compared to \textbf{PP2}.
 We observe that in this last case only, \Artemis~has a linear convergence.
-It also stress the key role of the memory in this setting.
-On \Cref{fig:real_dataset_PP2}, \texttt{SGD} with memory (and even \Artemis~that use bidirectional compression) is better than \texttt{SGD} without memory.
+It also stresses the key role of the memory in this setting.
+On \Cref{fig:real_dataset_PP2}, all algorithms with a (single) memory (with or without up/down compression) are better than \texttt{SGD} without memory.
+Note that \Diana~is defined with multiple memories, thus it cannot be compared to \Artemis~with \textbf{PP2}.

 \gs \gs